arcapos/luapgsql/luapgsql.md

 Obtains the file descriptor number of the connection socket to the server.
-A valid descriptor will be greater than or equal to 0; a result of -1 indicates that no server connection is currently open.
+A valid descriptor will be greater than or equal to 0; a result of nil indicates that no server connection is currently open.
 (This will not change during normal operation, but could change during connection setup or reset.)